ethereum-mining/ethminer/README.md

 8. Can I CPU Mine?

-  No, use geth, the go program made for etherum by etherum.
+  No, use geth, the go program made for ethereum by ethereum.

 [Amazon S3 is needed]: https://docs.travis-ci.com/user/uploading-artifacts/